-The age stated in this policy for which implantable bone conduction hearing aids may be considered medically necessary is 5 years and older.
+The age stated in this policy for which implantable bone conduction hearing aids may be considered medically necessary is for individuals aged 5 years and older.
 This is based on the FDA approval.
-Surgical implantation of the BAHA device is not FDA approved for children younger than 5 years of age.
+Surgical implantation of the BAHA device is not FDA approved for children aged under 5 years.
 The age stated in this policy for which a sound processor worn on the skull may be considered medically necessary is age 5 and younger.
 This is based on the nonsurgical/transcutaneous application of the BAHA processor using a headband or softband which received FDA approval for use in children under the age of 5 years.